CNN Films Premieres ‘JIMMY CARTER, ROCK & ROLL PRESIDENT’ on January 3rd

 JIMMY CARTER, ROCK & ROLL PRESIDENT was an official selection of the 2020 Tribeca Film Festival.
 President Carter greeted the virtual audience by phone following a special screening of the film he has described as “entertaining” and “emotional” at the 2020 AFI DOCS Film Festival.
 JIMMY CARTER, ROCK & ROLL PRESIDENT is a Not Just Peanuts production, financed by Thunder Moccasin Pictures.

 During the Jan.
 3 television premiere, JIMMY CARTER, ROCK & ROLL PRESIDENT will stream live for subscribers via CNNgo (CNN.com/go and via CNNgo apps for Apple TV, Roku, Amazon Fire, Chromecast, Samsung Smart TV, and Android TV) and on the CNN mobile apps for iOS and Android.
 The film will be available on demand beginning Monday, Jan.
 4, via cable/satellite systems, CNNgo platforms, and CNN mobile apps.
 The film will encore Saturday, Jan.
-9 at 9:00pm Eastern and Pacific.
+9 at 10:00pm Eastern.

 # # #